SamuelLaheux/battle-dev-2019/README.md

 Note that when you cut a board, you keep the part you are interested in and you throw the second part into the box, you can no longer use it for this frame.
-The objective is to determine how many centimetres you need to throw back into the box if you build the largest square frame possible.
+The objective is to determine how many centimeters you need to throw back into the box if you build the largest square frame possible.

 #### Data format

 ##### Input
-Rows 1 to 4: an integer between 10 and 1,000 representing to the length of a wooden plank expressed in centimetres.
+Rows 1 to 4: an integer between 10 and 1,000 representing to the length of a wooden plank expressed in centimeters.

 ##### Output
-An integer representing the number of centimetres of wood you throw into the cardboard if you build the largest square frame possible.
+An integer representing the number of centimeters of wood you throw into the cardboard if you build the largest square frame possible.